ORMSFDC/orm-sfdc/README.md

 1.  **Developer**: Checkout sprint branch (ex: `git checkout sprint7`)
 1.  **Developer**: Create new branch from the sprint branch.
 Ex: `git checkout -b sprint7-ryan`
 1.  **Developer**: Go to production SFDC UI and [Refresh your sandbox](https://help.salesforce.com/articleView?id=data_sandbox_refresh.htm&type=5) from the QA enviornment.
 Make sure to choose `Create From: QA` and `Auto Activate`
-1.  **Developer**: Install [IntelliJ](https://www.jetbrains.com/idea/download) community edition, then install the [illuminated cloud](http://www.illuminatedcloud.com) plugin.
+1.  **Developer**: Install [IntelliJ](https://www.jetbrains.com/idea/download) community edition, then install the [illuminated cloud](http://www.illuminatedcloud.com) plugin. **Make sure** to install `illuminated cloud 2` plugin.
 This plugin will help you deploy and sync up code with your sandbox.
 You will need to [purchase](http://www.illuminatedcloud.com/purchase) a illuminated cloud licence after 30 days.
 1.  **Developer**: As you develop, make note of profiles and permission changes this `README.md` (template below)
 1.  **Developer**: When ready to deliver to QA:
     1.  [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) your branch on top of the sprint branch to pull in any changes made since you branched from it.
 Ex: `git fetch origin && git rebase sprint7`